 - If you have artificial nails, check regularly for green discoloration (a sign of bacterial infection).

-- No treatment is required for white spots in nails as they usually grow out with the nail plate.
+- No treatment is required for white spots on nails as they usually grow out with the nail plate.

 - Eat a balanced diet and take vitamins containing biotin.
 Taking 2.5 milligrams of biotin daily may increase the thickness of nails.
-Iron, zinc and B12 are the best to strengthen your nails; iron improves the brittleness while zinc and B12 cause a healthy nail growth.
+Iron, zinc, and B12 are the best to strengthen your nails; iron improves the brittleness while zinc and B12 cause healthy nail growth.

-- Do attend to systemic illnessness if any.
+- Do attend to systemic illnesses if any.

-It’s worthwhile to be vigilant about you nails so that you are alert for any potential dyscrasia in future.
+It’s worthwhile to be vigilant about your nails so that you are alert for any potential dyscrasia in the future.

-Note :: For better results, you must follow the above preventive measures along with the homoeopathic medicines with fervority.
+Note:: For better results, you must follow the above preventive measures along with suitable homoeopathic medicines with fervority.